-Ph.D.
-Candidate in Informatics – Complex Systems track – at Indiana University (IN, USA) under supervision of Prof. Luis M. Rocha.
-He is currently a Research Assistant at IU and in 2017 spent a sabbatical year at the Instituto Gulbenkian de Ciência, a life sciences institute in Oeiras, Portugal.
-Rion received a Master in Business Administration and a Bachelor in Management Information Systems from the Universidade Regional de Blumenau (FURB), in Brazil.
-He co-taught the classes Introduction to Informatics at IU; and General Systems Theory, Management Information Systems, and Foundations in Information Systems at FURB as a substitute professor.
-At the time he also managed the Technology Development & Transfer Laboratory (LDTT) from the School of Systems and Computing at FURB where he managed the development of a city-wide solution of electronic health records.
-He is the author of papers in Complex Networks and Systems, Computational Intelligence & Computational Social Science; and papers and book chapters in Business Intelligence.
+I have a Ph.D. in the Complex Networks & Systems track of Informatics from the School of Informatics, Computing & Engineering at Indiana University (IN, USA).
+My PhD advisor was Prof. Luis M. Rocha.
+I am currently a Research Associate at IU, working as a liaison among three labs, assisting PIs in all phrases of an R01 NIH grant.
+In 2017, I spent a sabbatical year at the Instituto Gulbenkian de Ciência, a life sciences institute in Oeiras, Portugal.
+I also have a Masters of Business Administration and a Bachelor in Management Information Systems from the Universidade Regional de Blumenau (FURB), in Brazil.
+I co-taught the classes Introduction to Informatics at IU; and General Systems Theory, Management Information Systems, and Foundations in Information Systems at FURB as a substitute professor.
+At the time I also managed the Technology Development & Transfer Laboratory (LDTT) from the School of Systems and Computing at FURB where I managed the development of a city-wide solution of electronic health records.
+I have authored papers in Complex Networks and Systems, Computational Intelligence & Computational Social Science; and papers and book chapters in Business Intelligence.

 R.B.
 Correia, L.P. de Araújo, M.M.
 Mattos, D. Wild, L. Li, L.M.
 Rocha .
 "City-wide Analysis of Electronic Health Records Reveals Gender and Age Biases in the Administration of Known Drug-Drug Interactions".
-Submitted. arXiv: 1803.03571
+In Press. arXiv: 1803.03571

 R.B.
 Correia, A.J.
 Gates, X. Wang, L.M.
 Rocha .
 CANA: A python package for quantifying control and canalization in Boolean Networks.
 Frontiers in Physiology.
 9: 1046.
 DOI: 10.3389/fphys.2018.01046